rafrasenberg/rafrasenberg-website/content/about/index.md

 ## Coding

-I am Raf Rasenberg, a Dutch 🇳🇱 Software Engineer & Business Owner.
-I help businesses and start-ups with building out efficient web applications using mainly Django & JavaScript.

-Started out with making websites in WordPress in 2018 and gradually moved away from this, focussing on custom web applications and CMS systems.
-Since then the projects have become larger, more varied and more complex.
-To see some of the recent projects I shipped through my company, [follow this link](https://webconexus.com/cases/).

-I'm a big lover of everything back-end and DevOps related.
-CI/CD pipelines, Kubernetes and Cloud to name some of the IT buzz words.
+I am Raf Rasenberg, a Dutch 🇳🇱 Software Engineer with 4 years of experience and a big passion for back-end, cloud, and anything DevOps related.
+Configuring CI/CD pipelines, Kubernetes, serverless and IaC to name a few buzz words.

+I focus on delivering high-quality (containerized) -and mostly serverless- software solutions, using clean code methods like TDD in agile environments.
+Big fan of Linux!

 Coming from a business background, non-technical communication and focus on cost-efficient solutions is one my key skills.

-#### Skills
+#### Core expertise

+- Python
+- AWS
+- Serverless
+- Docker
-- **Front-end:** JavaScript, HTML/SCSS
+- Kubernetes
-- **Back-end:** Python, Django, Flask, PostgreSQL
-- **CMS:** Wagtail CMS, WordPress
-- **Cloud:** AWS, GCP, Digital Ocean
-- **Dev-Ops:** Docker, Kubernetes, Terraform
-- **Other:** Linux, Bash
+- JavaScript

-> :email: Interested in working together?
-Shoot me a message: hello@rafrasenberg.com
+Worked a lot with the frameworks Django, Flask and FastAPI for Python.
+I enjoy using TypeScript for type safety, and if needed Svelte as an easy JS framework to add interactivy to an app while keeping a minimal bundle size and a code base with a low complexity level.

+Currently working as an AWS Cloud Engineer :cloud: at [InQdo Cloud](https://www.inqdo.com/cloud/?lang=en) in The Netherlands.

 ## Personal interests